The Backbeat

 ht = high tom

-The snares are tight metal wires placed underneath the snare drum, which vibrate when the drum is struck and produce a bright, metallic sound.
+The snares are tight metal wires placed under the snare drum, which vibrate when struck and produce a metallic, sizzling sound.

 Tempo: Controlling the Speed